adamannerinothominfotech/rpisurvfullinstall/README.md

 # rpisurvfullinstall instructions
-A bash script that install rpisurv and runs a Python program that goes through the install of multiple cameras.
+A bash script that installs rpisurv and runs a Python program that goes through the install of multiple cameras.

 !!!THIS CAN ONLY BE INSTALLED ON A RASPBERRY PI!!!